Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Evaluation

 \section{Evaluation}

-In this section, we demonstrate the effectiveness of our susceptibility modeling by directly comparing our \dkvtwo{estimations} with human judgment (\secref{subsec:human_eval}) and indirectly evaluating its performance for predicting sharing behavior (\secref{subsec:retweet_dist} and \secref{subsec:retweet_eval}).
+We demonstrate the effectiveness of our susceptibility modeling by directly comparing our estimations with human judgment (\secref{subsec:human_eval}) and indirectly evaluating for assessing sharing behavior (\secref{subsec:retweet_dist}, \secref{subsec:retweet_eval}).